COVID-19 Information and Resources at the Clinton School

 If you test positive, UAMS will notify the Arkansas Department of Health.

 Best Practices Communication

-All students will be encouraged to follow the health protocols and procedures announced by the CDC, including avoiding large groups, wearing face masks in public spaces, and washing your hands or using hand sanitizer regularly, etc. Students should check their university email throughout the semester for updates.
+All students will be encouraged to follow the health protocols and procedures announced by the CDC.
+Students should check their university email throughout the semester for updates.

-While on campus, individuals should physically distance themselves at least six feet away from others.
-The school will have assigned seating to accommodate social distancing in class and assist in contact tracing should it be necessary.
+While on campus, individuals should physically distance themselves at least six feet away from others when possible.
 Students are also encouraged to use good judgement in following social distancing guidelines in their personal lives.

 Students, employees, and campus visitors should rigorously practice hand hygiene, cough etiquette, cleanliness, and sanitation.
 This includes frequent handwashing and/or use of hand sanitizer with at least 60% alcohol content, especially after any interaction with other people or after being in shared spaces/using shared items.